Portal:SELinux/Troubleshooting

 Use audit2why to dig deeper

-There are different reasons why SELinux could have denied an access that are not due to inconsistencies in the system.
-After making sure the issue is not caused due an inconsitency, the easiest way to get a hint of the reason is to use the audit2why tool:
+There are various reasons why SELinux could have denied an access that are not due to inconsistencies in the system.
+After making sure the issue is not caused due an inconsistency, the easiest way to get a hint of the reason is to use the audit2why tool:

 The output of the audit log in the format provided by ausearch can be piped through audit2why (from policycoreutils-python-utils package) which potentially gives some explanation.
-In this case the tool recommends turning on a boolean:
+For example, the tool could recommend turning on a boolean:

 ausearch -ts recent -m avc | audit2why